SafeMERGE: Preserving Safety Alignment in Fine-Tuned Large Language Models via Selective Layer-Wise Model Merging: Experimental Setup

-\paragraph{Baselines.} We compare SafeMERGE against baselines that align with our goal of \emph{post-hoc safety corrections}, i.e., methods that do not require custom fine-tuning or alignment and can be integrated with open-source fine-tuning libraries.
-Specifically, we compare against SafeInstruct \citep{bianchi2024safetytunedllamaslessonsimproving}, a \emph{fine-tuning-stage defense}, as well as RESTA \citep{bhardwaj2024languagemodelshomersimpson} and SafeLora \citep{hsu2025safelorasilverlining}, both \emph{post-fine-tuning-stage defenses}.
-We refer to Appendix \ref{sec:D_baselines} for detailed baseline configurations and intermediate results.
+\paragraph{Baselines.} We compare SafeMERGE against methods that similarly require no custom alignment: \emph{a) SafeInstruct}~\citep{bianchi2024safetytunedllamaslessonsimproving}, a fine-tuning defense that augments the training data with additional safety samples, \emph{b) RESTA}~\citep{bhardwaj2024languagemodelshomersimpson}, a post-fine-tuning method that removes harmful task vectors by subtracting parameters of an unsafe model from the fine-tuned one, \emph{c) RESTA-Instruct}~\citep{farn2025safeguardfinetunedllmspre}, a RESTA variant that instead performs full-parameter merging with instruct models to induce safe task vectors, and \emph{d) SafeLoRA}~\citep{hsu2025safelorasilverlining}, which projects LoRA updates onto a safety-aligned subspace.
+Further background, discussions, and intermediate results are provided in \refapp{sec:D_baselines}.

-\paragraph{SafeMERGE.} We merge harmful fine-tuned with \emph{safety-fine-tuned} LoRA layers \emph{only} where the former fails the cosine similarity test based on the threshold $\tau$.
-Similar to SafeLoRA, we use base and chat/instruct models to define the safety subspace.
-We explore different weightings, including those from RESTA, as well as balanced combinations summing to 1.0 (e.g., [0.9, 0.1] to [0.5, 0.5]).
-We additionally explore DARE \citep{DARE} and TIES \citep{TIES} merging strategies, but find linear merging sufficient as outlined in Appendix~\ref{sec:E_4}.
+\paragraph{SafeMERGE.} We selectively merge harmful fine-tuned with safety-aligned LoRA layers \emph{only} where the former fail the cosine similarity test.
+To this end, we obtain the safe model by fine-tuning on subsets (100, 500, 1000, 2500 samples) of the public safety dataset from \citet{bianchi2024safetytunedllamaslessonsimproving} and selecting the model with the lowest harmfulness (see \refapp{sec:B_2}).
+Similar to \citet{hsu2025safelorasilverlining}, we use base and chat/instruct models to define the safety-aligned subspace, allowing for a direct comparison.
+However, other models, such as explicitly safety-tuned ones, can also be used (see \refapp{sec:safelora_implementation}).
+We investigate different weighting schemes (see \refapp{sec:E_3}) and additionally explore DARE \citep{DARE} and TIES \citep{TIES} merging strategies, but find standard linear merging sufficient (see \refapp{sec:E_4}).